larsks/blog.oddbit.com-posts/2012-11-04-powershell-wait-for-networking.md

+---
+layout: post
-Title: Waiting for networking using PowerShell
+title: Waiting for networking using PowerShell
-Tags: powershell,networking,windows
+tags: powershell,networking,windows
-Date: 2012-11-04
+date: 2012-11-04
+---

 I've recently been exploring the world of Windows scripting, and I ran into a small problem: I was running a script at system startup, and